AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/overview.md

 >
 >This functionality is currently in Beta and is not available to all users.
 The documentation and the functionality are subject to change.

-With use case playbooks, benefit from automated workflows to help your data engineering team implement a use case faster.
-Browse the available playbooks in the **Use Case Playground** section to get started with various use cases that can accelerate your adoption of Experience Platform.
+With [!UICONTROL Use Case Playbooks], benefit from automated workflows to help your data engineering team implement a use case faster.
+Browse the available playbooks in the **[!UICONTROL Use Case Playground]** section to get started with various use cases that can accelerate your adoption of Experience Platform.

 ![View of all playbooks](/help/use-case-playbooks/assets/playbooks/overview/playbooks-landing-page.png)